thatcsharpguy/thatcsharpguy.com/content/posts/2017-01-31-platformtabbedpage-xamarin-forms-en.md

 title: More familiar tabs for your users in Xamarin.Forms
 date: 2017-02-02 19:00:01
 author: Antonio Feregrino
-excerpt: Stilize yout Xamarin.Forms tabbed pages, make them more familliar to your users without losing the look and feel of your brand.
+summary: Stilize yout Xamarin.Forms tabbed pages, make them more familliar to your users without losing the look and feel of your brand.
 As a bonus, practice creating custom renderers.
 featured_image: featured.jpg
 images_folder: /xamarin-forms/tabbed-page/
 github: https://github.com/messier16/PlatformTabbedPage